mpujari/algorithms-in-scala/README.md

-# Algorithms In Scala
+# Data Structures, Algorithms In Scala

-Algorithms in Scala
+Will be following "Data Structures, Algorithms" by Sartaj Sahni in Scala